 - Remove the bottom tray

-- A towel or a work surface that won’t lead to any scratches
+- A towel or a clean work surface

 - You’ll need these tools:

 This method is slightly more expensive as it requires the mini ratcheting screwdriver and ultra low profile offset screwdriver mentioned above.
 The plus side to this method is that you can complete the job much faster and there’s less risk of damaging your scanner or accidentally unplugging something.

 Here are the tools you need:

 Use the ratcheting screwdriver to loosen the top two screws.
 NOTE: I already owned a ratcheting screwdriver from Harbor Freight.
 The Neiko listed above may work better since it isn’t as deep, which should theoretically make removing the bottom right screw easier.